sqlkamal/autosuggest/README.md

 ## Report

-Once the execution is complete, report 'index' should be available under targer/cucumber-reports folder.
+Once the execution is complete, report 'index' should be available under targer/cucumber-reports folder

+## Jenkins

+Set up Jenkins locally.
+Use this repo url to detect a change and trigger a build on Jenkins